 The following is a summary of the material accounting policies adopted by the Group in preparation of the consolidated financial report.
-The financial statements are for the consolidated entity consisting of headspace National Youth Mental health Foundation Ltd and its subsidiary.
 The accounting policies have been consistently applied, unless otherwise stated.

-The consolidated financial report is a general purpose financial report that has been prepared in accordance with Accounting Standards, Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board, and the Corporations Act 2001. headspace is a not-for-profit entity for the purpose of preparing the financial report.
+The consolidated financial report is a general purpose financial report that has been prepared in accordance with Accounting Standards, Interpretations, and other authoritative pronouncements of the Australian Accounting Standards Board. headspace is a not-for-profit entity for the purpose of preparing the financial report.